Tanzania Walking Safari

 Day 1 — Arusha – Serengeti

-Leave the bustle of Arusha behind, we fly in a small plane to the Serengeti, landing at Fort Ikomo Airstrip.
-Close by we visit the K-9 Dog Tracker Unit.
-We talk to the trainers, meet the dogs and see a demonstration of their skill.
-Then we transfer by jeep to the nearby camp.
-We have a briefing with our guides, meet our support team, and if time allows have a ‘shake down’ walk in the area.
-After a delicious dinner we sit around the camp fire and marvel at the amazing stars of the African night sky.
+Leave the bustle of Arusha behind and fly in a small plane to the Serengeti, landing at Fort Ikomo Airstrip.
+Close by you visit the K-9 Dog Tracker Unit.
+You talk to the trainers, meet the dogs and see a demonstration of their skill.
+Then transfer by jeep to the nearby camp.
+Have a briefing with your guides, meet your support team, and if time allows have a ‘shake down’ walk in the area.
+After a delicious dinner, sit around the camp fire and marvel at the amazing stars of the African night sky.

 Day 2 — Nook

-We are woken before dawn, and after a hearty breakfast, we start walking!
-Our route takes us into the wilderness zone of the Serengeti, where no jeep safaris are allowed.
-We walk to Nook and our first camp by the Orange River.
-Along the way we observe elephants and other wildlife drinking and wallowing in favourite watering holes.
+You are woken before dawn, and after a hearty breakfast, you start walking!
+Your route takes you into the wilderness zone of the Serengeti, where no jeep safaris are allowed.
+You walk to Nook and your first camp by the Orange River.
+Along the way you observe elephants and other wildlife drinking and wallowing in favourite watering holes.

 Days 3, 4, 5, 6,7,8 — Serengeti Traverse

-We follow Orange River upstream, heading east.
+You follow Orange River upstream, heading east.
 Eventually we start heading north towards Bologonja, following the N.E. boundary of the Serengeti.
-Closer to Bologonja we turn west and follow the Bologonja River all the way to the Mara River – with luck meeting the Great Migration on the way!
-Our final camp is in the Kogatende area, where we celebrate our successful trek!
+Closer to Bologonja you turn west and follow the Bologonja River all the way to the Mara River – with luck meeting the Great Migration on the way!
+Your final camp is in the Kogatende area, where you celebrate your successful trek!

 Note: As the crow flies, this route is 75 miles, but with our various detours it is very likely we will be up to 80 or 90 miles by Day 8.